KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 Analogous to GPU Assisted Validation, Debug Printf uses device memory and a descriptor set to allow the shader instrumentation code to return values to the layer.
 See the gpu_validation document for more information

-### Debug Printf Test / Example

-There is a positive layer validation test that demonstrates simple use of Debug Printf.
-It is called "GpuDebugPrintf" and is in vklayertests_gpu.cpp in the Vulkan-ValidationLayers repository.